Acapulco: Attractions

 There are a number of beaches in the Acapulco Bay and the immediate coastline.
 In the bay proper there are the La Angosta (in the Quebrada), Caleta, Caletilla, Dominguillo, Tlacopanocha, Hornos, Hornitos, Honda, Tamarindo, Condesa, Guitarrón, Icacos, Playuela, Playuelilla and Playa del Secreto.
 In the adjoining, smaller Bay of Puerto Marqués there is Pichilingue, Las Brisas, and Playa Roqueta.
 Facing open ocean just northwest of the bays is Pie de la Cuesta and southeast are Playa Revolcadero, Playa Aeromar, Playa Encantada and Barra Vieja.
 Two lagoons are in the area, Coyuca to the northwest of Acapulco Bay and Tres Palos to the southeast.
 Both lagoons have mangroves and offer boat tours.
 Tres Palos also has sea turtle nesting areas which are protected.

 In addition to sunbathing, the beaches around the bay offer a number of services, such as boat rentals, boat tours, horseback riding, scuba diving and other aquatic sports.
 One popular cruise is from Caletilla Beach to Roqueta Island, which has places to snorkel, have lunch, and a lighthouse.
 There is also an underwater statue of the Virgin of Guadalupe here, created in 1958 by Armando Quesado in memory of a group of divers who died here.
 Many of the scuba-diving tours come to this area as well, where there are sunken ships, sea mountains, and cave rock formations.
 Another popular activity is deep-sea fishing.
 The major attraction is sail fishing.
 Fish caught here have weighed between 89 and 200 pounds.
 Sailfish are so plentiful that boat captains have been known to bet with a potential customer that if he does not catch anything, the trip is free.

 In the old part of the city, there is a traditional main square called the Zócalo, lined with shade trees, cafés and shops.
 At the north end of the square is Nuestra Señora de la Soledad cathedral, with blue onion-shaped domes and Byzantine towers.
 The building was originally constructed as a movie set, but was later adapted into a church.
 Acapulco's most historic building is the Fort of San Diego, located east of the main square and originally built in 1616 to protect the city from pirate attacks.
-The fort was partially destroyed by the Dutch in the mid-17th century, rebuilt, then destroyed again in 1776 by an earthquake.
-It was rebuilt again by 1783 and this is the building that can be seen today, unchanged except for renovations done to it in 2000.
+The fort was built by a Dutch engineer and finished in 1617 then destroyed in 1776 by an earthquake.
+It was rebuilt by 1783 and this is the building that can be seen today, unchanged except for renovations done to it in 2000.
 Parts of the moats remain as well as the five bulwarks and the battlements.
 Today the fort serves as the Museo Histórico de Acapulco (Acapulco Historical Museum), which shows the port's history from the pre-Hispanic period until independence.
 There are temporary exhibits as well.
 For many years tourists could ride around the city in colorful horse-drawn carriages known as calandrias, but the practice ended in February 2020 due to concerns about mistreatment of the animals.